-At the time e of writing, the following accessories were available for the D5300.
-Power sources Rechargeable Li-ion Battery EN-EL14a ( EH-5b, EH-5a, or EH-5. • Filters intended for special-effects photography may interfere with autofocus or the electronic rangefinder. • The D5300 can not be used with linear polarizing filters.
+At the time of writing, the following accessories were available for the D5500.

+Power sources • Rechargeable Li-ion Battery EN-EL14a (CC 24): Additional EN-EL14a batteries are available from local retailers and Nikon-authorized service representatives.
+EN-EL14 batteries can also be used. • Battery Charger MH-24 (CD 24): Recharge EN-EL14a and EN-EL14 batteries. • Power Connector EP-5A, AC Adapter EH-5b: These accessories can be used to power the camera for extended periods (EH-5a and EH-5 AC adapters can also be used).
+A power connector EP-5A is required to connect the camera to the EH-5b, EH-5a, or EH-5.
+Accessory shoe Accessory Shoe Cover BS-1: A cover protecting the accessory covers shoe.
+The accessory shoe is used for optional flash units.
+Filters Filters intended for special-effects photography may interfere with autofocus or the electronic rangefinder. • The D5500 can not be used with linear polarizing filters.
 Use C-PL or C-PL II circular polarizing filters instead.
-Filters NC filters are recommended for protecting the lens.
-Titters • To prevent ghosting, use of a filter is not recommended when the subject is framed against a bright light, or when a bright light source is in the frame. • Center-weighted metering is recommended with filters with exposure factors (filter factors) over 1 × (Y44, Y48, Y52, O56, R60, X0, X1, C-PL, ND2S, ND4, ND4S, ND8, ND8S, ND400, A2, A12, B2, B8, B12).
-See the filter manual for details. • DK-20C Eyepiece Correction Lenses : Lenses are available with diopters of -5, -4, -3, -2, 0, $+0.5$, $+1$, $+2$, and $+3$ m ^{-1} when the camera diopter adjustment control is in the neutral position (-1 m -1).
-Use eyepiece correction lenses only if the desired focus can not be achieved with the built in diopter adjustment control $(-1.7 \text{ to } +1.0 \text{ m}^{-1})$.
+NC filters are recommended for protecting the lens. • To prevent ghosting, use of a filter is not recommended when the subject is framed against a bright light, or when a bright light source is in the frame.
+Center-weighted metering is recommended with filters with exposure factors (filter factors) over $1 \times (Y44, Y48,$ Y52, O56, R60, X0, X1, C-PL, ND2S, ND4, ND4S, ND8, ND8S, ND400, A2, A12, B2, B8, B12).
+See the filter manual for details.

+Viewfinder DK-5 Eyepiece Cap: Prevents light entering via the eyepiece viewfinder from appearing in the photograph or accessories interfering with exposure. interfering with exposure.
+DK-20C Eyepiece Correction Lenses: Lenses are available with diopters of -5, -4, -3, -2, 0, +0.5, +1, +2, and +3 m-1 when the camera diopter adjustment control is in the neutral position (-1 m-1).
+Use eyepiece correction lenses only if the desired focus can not be achieved with the built in diopter adjustment control (-1.7 to +0.5 m-1).
 Test eyepiece correction lenses before purchase to ensure that the desired focus can be achieved.
-The rubber eyecup can not be used Viewfinder with eyepiece correction lenses. • Magnifier DG-2: The DG-2 magnifies the scene displayed in the center of the eyepiece accessories viewfinder for greater precision during focusing.
-Eyepiece adapter required accessories (available separately). • Eyepiece Adapter DK-22: The DK-22 is used when attaching the DG-2 magnifier.
-The monitor can not be rotated with the adapter in place. • Right-Angle Viewing Attachment DR-6 : The DR-6 attaches at a right angle to the viewfinder eyepiece, allowing the image in the viewfinder to be viewed at right angles to the lens (for example, from directly above when the camera is horizontal).
-The monitor can not be rotated with the attachment in place. • Capture NX 2: A complete photo editing package offering such features as white balance adjustment and color control points. • Camera Control Pro 2: Control the camera remotely from a computer to record movies and photographs and save photographs directly to the computer hard Software disk.
-Note : Use the latest versions of Nikon software.
-Most Nikon software offers an included the latest versions of taken software.
-Most taken software offers all auto update feature (Nikon Message Center 2) when the computer is connected to the Internet.
-See the websites listed on page xii for the latest information on supported operating systems.
+The rubber eyecup can not be used with eyepiece correction lenses.
+Magnifier DG-2: The DG-2 magnifies the scene displayed in the center of the viewfinder for greater precision during focusing.
+Eyepiece adapter required (available separately).
+Note that because the DG-2 interferes with the eye sensor, you may find it necessary to select Off for the Info display auto off item in the setup menu when this accessory is attached.
+Eyepiece Adapter DK-22: The DK-22 is used when attaching the DG-2 magnifier.
+The monitor can not be rotated with the adapter in place.
+Right-Angle Viewing Attachment DR-6: The DR-6 attaches at a right angle to the viewfinder eyepiece, allowing the image in the viewfinder to be viewed at right angles to the lens (for example, from directly above when the camera is horizontal).
+The monitor can not be rotated with the attachment in place.
+In addition, because the DR-6 interferes with the eye sensor, you may find it necessary to select Off for the Info display auto off item in the setup menu when this accessory is attached.